An open letter to West Sussex County Council

 I would like to draw your attention to the following:

-- Weight is NOT a behaviour and it is therefore unfair to use it as a means of measuring whether a person is acting in their child’s best interests.
+- Weight is NOT a behavior and it is therefore unfair to use it as a means of measuring whether a person is acting in their child’s best interests.

 - According to the government’s Foresight report, weight gain is a complicated issue with a number of influencing factors, most of which are out of our control.

-- There are a number of studies that demonstrate how intentional weight loss and weight talk are both predictors for obesity and eating disorders (including one by the American Academy of Paediatrics).
-By enforcing these measures over the course of 10 years the evidence shows that social services have caused a lot of irreversible damage to these children’s physical and mental wellbeing.
+- There are a number of studies that demonstrate how intentional weight loss and weight talk are both predictors for obesity and eating disorders (including one by the American Academy of Pediatric).
+By enforcing these measures over the course of 10 years the evidence shows that social services have caused a lot of irreversible damage to these children’s physical and mental well being.

 - There is an overwhelming amount of evidence that prejudice towards people who inhabit bigger bodies influences the decisions of people in positions of authority.
 We live in a world that equates thinness with virtue, beauty and health.
 None of these are actually true.
 As a doctor I can tell you that thinness has very little to do with health.
 But implicit bias is something that affects all of us and I believe that professionals in positions of authority have a duty to assess their own levels of bias and take active steps to reduce it.
 This may come in the form of self-reflection, education and/or feedback from others.